 Negotiation is one of a supply chain manager's most crucial skills.
 Online students learn negotiating tactics, social behavior, how cultures differ in negotiation processes, ethics, and communications.
 Students explore the concept of power in win-win and win-lose scenarios.

 Students learn why effective purchasing is critical to an organization.
 Purchasing systems, such as e-procurement, business-to-business, and business-to-consumer, are evaluated for their strengths and weaknesses.
 Case studies and online discussions are used to develop strategies for successful sourcing relationships.

 Effective management of logistics and transportation is important along the whole supply chain.
 Through lectures, research projects, and online discussions, this course examines the chain from customer order to delivery, including national and global transporting methods, warehousing operations, inventory, and distribution.

-According to the U.S. Bureau of Labor Statistics, employment for purchasing managers was expected to increase at a below average rate from 2014-2024, at about 1% (www.bls.gov).
-The median annual wage for purchasing managers in May 2015 was $108,120.
+According to the U.S. Bureau of Labor Statistics, employment for purchasing managers was expected to increase at a rate of 4% from 2018-2028 (www.bls.gov).
+The median annual wage for purchasing managers as of May 2018 was $118,940.
 This figure includes managers working in federal and local government, enterprises and companies, the aerospace industry, and various wholesale and retail product industries.
 In addition to a salary and standard benefits, supply chain managers may also receive merchandise discounts and bonuses based on performance.